ilkkamtk/mpjakk/docs/w5-player.md

 ### Task: Create page for viewing single media files

 1. Continue the previous exercise.
 Create a new git branch for these tasks.
-1. Create a new page 'player' (PlayerPage) for viewing single media files.
+1. Modify a new file 'Single.js'.
 Features:
     - get a single file from API
     - depending on file type use `<img>`, `<video>` or `<audio>` to show/play media file
         - <http://www.w3schools.com/tags/tag_video.asp>